Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The lighter version of the marathon

 The popular Rome Marathon usually takes place on the third Sunday in March and participants run 42 kilometers through the Eternal City.
-In this event, you will meet participants from all over the world and, don't worry, if you are not too fit, because you can do a short 4-kilometer route designed for beginners.
+In this event, you will meet participants from all over the world and, don't worry, if you are not too fit, because you can run a short 4-kilometer route designed for beginners.
+Another option to get in shape is to book a bike tour along the Appian Way.

 6. Celebrate women's day at the Festa della Donna!

-The origin of this tradition dates back to 1946, at the end of World War II, when Teresa Noce, Rita Montagnana and Teresa Mattei handed out a bouquet of this flower to women in the streets, symbolizing strength and the ability to be reborn anywhere, even in scorched lands.
+The origin of this tradition dates back to 1946, at the end of World War II, when Teresa Noce, Rita Montagnana and Teresa Mattei handed out a bouquet of this flower, which symbolizes strength and the ability to be reborn anywhere, even in scorched lands.

 Taste the flower-shaped sweets

 In addition, many stores offer discounts and restaurants prepare special menus for Women's Day.
 Even, some years, the entrance to museums has been free for women.
-Take advantage of it!
+So don't hesitate to book a gastronomic tour of Campo de Fiori and take advantage of it.

 7. Take refuge in the museums for free on winter Sundays